DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 The fixed address of each note is the alpha and omega of the world of Zettelkasten.
 Everything becomes possible because of it.

-If you want to replicate the functionality of Luhmann’s Zettelkasten, you would have to create a hypertext and limit your entry into it via the most central pages on a topic, from which you would continue by following links.
+If you want to replicate the functionality of Luhmann's Zettelkasten, you would have to create a hypertext and limit your entry into it via the most central pages on a topic, from which you would continue by following links.

 ## A Zettelkasten Is a Personal Tool for Thinking and Writing

 In contrast to other approaches, Luhmann decided against making his Zettelkasten stiff and opted for an organic approach instead.
-There’s a reason [his own manual](https://zettelkasten.de/communications-with-zettelkastens/) is titled “ *Communicating* with Slip Boxes”, and not something like “A slip box as a writing and thinking tool”.
+There's a reason [his own manual](https://zettelkasten.de/communications-with-zettelkastens/) is titled " *Communicating* with Slip Boxes", and not something like "A slip box as a writing and thinking tool".
 Our point of reference is that The Zettelkasten Method is an organic and non-linear, even living, approach on note-taking.

 Let us begin with the most important traits of a Zettelkasten:

-1. It’s hyper-textual.
+1. It's hyper-textual.
 2. It adheres to the *Principle of Atomicity*.
 3. It is personal.

-**First,** it is some kind of hypertext, not a single text or just a collection of texts, but texts that refer to each other, explain, expand and use each other’s information.
+**First,** it is some kind of hypertext, not a single text or just a collection of texts, but texts that refer to each other, explain, expand and use each other's information.
 The difference between regular note-taking systems and a Zettelkasten is the emphasis on forming relationships. *A Zettelkasten makes connecting and not collecting a priority*.
 The difference between just a text and hypertext is that the former is *linear* and the latter is *organic*.

 To become a hypertext, a Zettelkasten requires multiple texts, or notes, that you can connect via hyperlinks.
 We call an individual note a *Zettel*.
-Zettel is the German word for “paper slip”.
+Zettel is the German word for "paper slip".
 They are the smallest building blocks of the Zettelkasten.

 Each Zettel needs a unique address by which we can refer to it, to make connections between Zettels.
 Then there can be hypertext and the note-taking system can qualify as a Zettelkasten.

 **Second,** the [principle of atomicity](https://zettelkasten.de/atomicity) is one of the core tenets of the Zettelkasten Method.
 Atomicity refers to the idea that knowledge is made up of discrete building blocks.
 The Principle of Atomicity is a processing direction in note-taking, aiming for one knowledge building block per note.
 It is not a rigid law, but a guiding compass.
 It needs to be contextualised for each application.

-Let’s contrast this idea with non-atomic containers for knowledge:
+Let's contrast this idea with non-atomic containers for knowledge:

 Books, for example, have addresses and cross-references.
 They have chapters, sections, and pages.
 All have unique numbers that can be referenced.
 However, you cannot refer to a thought, an idea, or any content.
 Chapters, sections, and pages are more like coordinates.
 A thought might span the entire book!
 You cannot refer to it directly with just one reference.

 A book is *not* a web of thoughts.
 Likewise, Wikipedia is not a web of thoughts because you can only link to articles and sections within them, but not to individual thoughts inside the text.
 None of the addresses corresponds to any thought.
 Wikipedia is not intended to be such a thing.
 Instead, Wikipedia is an encyclopedia that contains articles on various topics.
 Wikipedia is not a thinking tool but a tool for information retrieval.

 **Third,** there is one Zettelkasten per person, and one person per Zettelkasten.
 Thinking is a different process from communicating with another person.
 You want your Zettelkasten to be a personal thinking tool.
-If you don’t keep your diary absolutely private, you wouldn’t write some things down, and you’d filter other things, therefore distorting them.
+If you don't keep your diary absolutely private, you wouldn't write some things down, and you'd filter other things, therefore distorting them.
 Writing for yourself is and should be different from writing for the public.

 That does not mean that it is never useful to create a shared, project-specific hypertext.
 But that is not what we are talking about when we talk about a Zettelkasten.